WHAT DOES HERMENEUTICS HAVE TO DO WITH MISSIONS?

 4. Bad hermeneutics leads to a legacy of unqualified indigenous leaders who teach false doctrine.

-What can be done to ensure that missionaries go to the field with good hermeneutical skills?
+So, what can be done to ensure that missionaries go to the field with good hermeneutical skills?

 1. Missionaries need sufficient biblical and theological training before they are sent.